Our top-notch instructors teach proven approaches to natural building.

 Builders and Teachers

-Our instructors have years or even decades of experience in natural building and as educators through teaching in schools, in nonprofit education, as music teachers, and more.
-This combined expertise shines through in how we curate our workshops and the natural building and permaculture experience for participants.
+Our instructors have decades of experience in natural building and as educators through teaching in schools, in nonprofit education, as music teachers, and more.
+This combined expertise shines through in how we curate our workshops and in the experiences of our participants (check out some of the feedback we’ve gotten here)

 Kyle and Conrad have both published natural building books.
 Check them out here.